Anglo-Czechoslovak and Prague Credit Bank: Prague Credit Bank

 The Prague Credit Bank was established in 1870 in Kolín, chaired by prominent businessman František Havelec until his death in 1879.
 It opened a branch in Prague in 1896, and relocated there in 1899.
 In 1900-1902, it built a new head office in Prague, 28. října 13, one of the earliest examples of Art Nouveau in Prague, on a design by architect Matěj Blecha and sculpture by Celda Klouček.
 The Prague Credit Bank opened a branch in Lviv in 1906 then expanded outside of Austria-Hungary, with a branch in Belgrade in 1910 and another one in Sofia in 1912.
 In 1919, it was shored up by a group of investors led by France's Société Générale.
 In 1920 it took a majority stake in the Romanian Trade and Industry Bank (Banca Română de Comerț și Industrie) in Bucharest; conversely, in 1921 it liquidated its branches in former Austrian Galicia.
+Its operations in Yugoslavia were similarly liquidated in 1924, with assets taken over by the National Bank of the Kingdom of Yugoslavia.